How healthy are your sleeping habits — or, to use the new trendy term, sleep hygiene?

 - Limiting daytime naps to 30 minutes

 - Avoiding stimulants such as caffeine and nicotine close to bedtime; have your coffee fix in the morning

-- Going easay on the amount of alcohol you consume right before bedtime, as overdoing it might result in your waking up in the middle of the night
+- Going easy on the amount of alcohol you consume right before bedtime, as overdoing it might result in your waking up in the middle of the night

 - Exercising to promote good quality sleep

-- Not eating foods too close to bedtime that have the potential to keep you up at night
+- Not eating foods too close to bedtime that has the potential to keep you up at night

 - Ensuring adequate exposure to natural light during the day